johnalpha74/my-portfolio/README.md

 # my-portfolio

 Hello there I am Sean John the coder.
 I design and develop amazing websites.
 This is my portfolio to showcase abd test my skills in HTML and CSS.

-# My-Portfolio
-This is my portfolio which has projects that I have done in the past.

 # Project Name